amblina/katacoda-scenarios/tutorial3/step3.md

 The square brackets mean that both `OPTION` and `FILE` are both optional - don't need to be specified - for the command to run.
-We already know this as we have used `ls` on it's own before.
+We already know this as we have used `ls` on its own before.

 The `...` refers to the fact that you can specify multiple `OPTION` arguments and `FILE` arguments (as long as they are in that